German Shepherd Now

 Shredded Blend Joint Health26%12%5%ChickenGlucosamine + EPA + Chondroitin

 The protein levels across the range are moderate compared to brands like Orijen or Acana.
 That is intentional.
 Pro Plan optimizes for digestibility at a given price point, not for the highest protein number on the label.
 For most Shepherds, 26% protein is appropriate.
 The Sport formula’s 30% should only go to dogs that genuinely need it.
+Our guide to the best dry kibble for German Shepherds covers several formulas side by side if you want a broader comparison.

 This is where Pro Plan loses people.
 Scan the label and you will find corn gluten meal, poultry by-product meal, and other ingredients that premium brands have conditioned owners to view as red flags.

 But if whole-food or human-grade ingredients are a priority for you, Pro Plan will not satisfy that preference.
 Brands like The Farmer’s Dog or Orijen take a fundamentally different approach to sourcing.
 The trade-off is price.
 Pro Plan delivers strong nutritional outcomes at roughly half the cost.
+Our premium vs. budget food comparison breaks down what you actually get for the price difference.

-This is a food you evaluate by results — coat condition, stool quality, energy levels, body composition — rather than by reading the ingredient panel.
+This is a food you evaluate by results: coat condition, stool quality, energy levels, body composition.
 For many German Shepherd owners, the results speak clearly enough.

 No review is useful if it skips the problems.